LAUKaHin/Genesis/README.md

 Pop the last message of the content in user

 ### __str__(self)
-Show the info for the class
+Show the info for the class, also show the version of Genesis

 ## Limitation
 This python class is depends on OpenRouter and MarkItDown.
 Due to the their limitation, there are constraints: